You are invited to participate in a survey regarding your experience using the AHCCCS

 Departments, a portion of these funds are transferred to AHCCCS for distribution.

-More information on Proposition 202 payments can be found
+More information about Proposition 202 payments.

 Graduate Medical Education (GME) funds are distributed to hospitals that provide

 training and education for medical school graduates.
 This training includes internships,

 residencies and fellowships.
 GME funds are either designated to cover direct medical

 Disproportionate Share Hospital (DSH) payments provide financial assistance to hospitals

 that serve a large number of low-income patients such as people on Medicaid and

 the uninsured.
 Medicaid DSH payments are the largest source of federal funding for